 Dementia Training Australia (DTA) is offering a new online course to help dementia care workers and organisations provide inclusive care and services for lesbian, gay, bisexual, transgender and intersex (LGBTI) people with dementia.

-DTA e-learning courses are short, mobile friendly, and designed to support learning away from the desk.
-September courses had completion rates of up to 97%.
+DTA said the short courses are mobile friendly and are designed to support learning away from the desk.